-Astrid Ochoa is the Interim Executive Director of Future of California Elections.
+Astrid Ochoa is the Executive Director of Future of California Elections.
 Ms. Ochoa has over a decade of experience in policy analysis, government and public relations and developing strategic partnerships.
 She was the first full-time hire of Future of California Elections and helped build the organization from the ground-up.
-Ms. Ochoa holds a Master’s in Public Affairs and a Master’s in Urban and Regional Planning from the Woodrow Wilson School at Princeton University and a Bachelor’s in International Relations from Pomona College.
-Ms. Ochoa served as Co-Chair to the California Secretary of State Language Accessibility Advisory Committee and is a member of the Governing Board of the Association of Princeton Graduate Alumni.
+Ms. Ochoa holds master’s degrees in public affairs and urban and regional planning from the Woodrow Wilson School at Princeton University and a bachelor’s degree in international relations from Pomona College.
+Ms. Ochoa serves as Co-Chair to the California Secretary of State Language Accessibility Advisory Committee and is a former member of the Governing Board of the Association of Princeton Graduate Alumni.

 Voter’s Choice California Consultant